openstad/openstad-docs/technical/architecture.md

 This means user submitted data, like argument,  goes to the Openstad REST API which saves it in mysql and exposes it through it's JSON REST Api.
 The less structured content of the website, like layout info,image, text, video's used for structuring the webpages and managed by the moderators is save in MongoDB by ApostropheCMS.

 ## Frontend Frameworks

 The frontend application is managed by ApostropheCMS, but to prevent confusion ApostropheCMS is not the frontend framework we use.
-Redux has the preference for managing state.

 For new JS applications React.js is used.
 We load it into the frontend via a CDN, for instance via the JS delivery CDN.
 Often it's wrapped in an ApostropheCMS module which allows for the benefitis of easy management of configuration and loading into every application.

 JQuery is used by ApostopheCMS 2.
 And there are some old jQuery scripts from the openstad code base, the important ones, like voting will be moved to react.js in the future.
-Simple enhancements, like alerts, will stay in jQuery for now.
+Simple site enhancements, like alerts, will stay in jQuery for now.